jaszhix/icingtaskmanager/README.md

 ### Firefox history

 You will need to install the gir1.2-gda-5.0 package to have Firefox's history show up in its context menu.
+Afterwards, you will need to restart Cinnamon for the changes to come into effect.